Soneso/as-soroban-examples/cross_contract/README.md

 cargo install --locked --version 20.0.0-rc2 soroban-cli
 ```

 The example contains two contracts.
-To run them first navigate in the directory of the first contract and build the contract (`contract_a`):
+To run them, first navigate in the directory of the first contract and build the contract (`contract_a`):

 ```shell
 cd cross_contract